 Life is made just that bit easier with a full suite of these must-have parenting gadgets.

 Necessity is the mother of invention.
 But sleep deprivation is the father of blankly staring at things, and PTSD is the firstborn child of too many Wiggles albums.
 New parenthood is a minefield of unforeseen situations.
-Luckily, 2018 (and capitalism) are here to help.
+Luckily for us, capitalism is here to help.

 But that doesn’t mean you’ll want to go without.
 Because they’re all great.
 Magical, even.
 Even the DIY-ish ones.